aa-schoepfer/qm9-utils/README.md

 # qm9-utils
-Tools for the QM9 dataset
+Python scripts for the QM9 dataset.